Controlling Client Access with ACL Profiles

 Topic Access Controls

-ACL profiles provide publish-topic and subscribe-topic access controls, which enable you to set which topics Solace Message Format (SMF) and Message Queuing Telemetry Transport (MQTT) clients may publish to and which topics they may subscribe to.
+ACL profiles provide publish-topic and subscribe-topic access controls, which enable you to set which topics Solace Message Format (SMF) and Message Queuing Telemetry Transport (MQTT) clients can publish to and which topics they can subscribe to.

 An ACL profileʼs publish-topic access control has: